bcaffo/regmodsbook/manuscript/06_residuals.md

 ## Exercises
 1. Fit a linear regression model to the `father.son` dataset with the father as the predictor and the son as the outcome.
-Plot the son's height (horizontal axis) versus the residuals (vertical axis).
+Plot the father's height (horizontal axis) versus the residuals (vertical axis).
 [Watch a video solution.](https://www.youtube.com/watch?v=WnFuqlS3vvc&index=26&list=PLpl-gQkQivXji7JK1OP1qS7zalwUBPrX0)
 2. Refer to question 1.
 Directly estimate the residual variance and compare this estimate to the output of `lm`.
 [Watch a video solution.](https://www.youtube.com/watch?v=M5scUi6JTCI&index=27&list=PLpl-gQkQivXji7JK1OP1qS7zalwUBPrX0)